 There may be benefits that have not yet been proven through research.

-Amino acids (AAs) can be taken as single AAs or in AA combinations.
-They also come
+to 14% cystine.
+Amino acids (AAs) are available as single AAs or in AA combinations.

-If you eat enough protein in your diet, you get all of the amino acids you need.
+Note that by eating enough protein in your diet, you get all of the amino acids you

-There are no conditions that increase how much glycine you need.
+There are no conditions that increase how much cystine you need.